-We have heard churches naming these stages as Base Camp 1, 2, 3, 4, and 5 out of a mountaineering theme or using other locally appropriate themes.
+We have heard churches naming these stages as Base Camp 1, 2, 3, 4, and 5 out of a mountaineering theme or using other locally appropriate themes that relate to the local context.

 After naming your stages of discipleship, the aim then is to think through what you are doing as a church in each of these areas that helps people to grow in their Heads, Hands and Hearts.
 What are the gaps, and what needs to be developed to ensure you create pathways for people of all ages and backgrounds?
 This is where the Discipleship Assessment Tool can be really helpful to see where the gaps are and what needs to be focused upon in this season.